wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 Output file name: `pickled-one_calibration-gV3DnU0I-gV3DnU0I-htcondor_bare_metal-submit_and_compute_hosts-one_and_then_many_links-skopt.gbrt-max_runtimes-average_error-86400-48-KOA.pickled`

 # `run_single_evaluation.py`
-A command line utility that takes a set of simulation parameters and evaluates it on a set of ground-truth data
+A command-line utility that takes a set of simulation parameters and evaluates it on a set of ground-truth data
 ```bash
 ./run_single_parameter_evaluation.py
 	-p <input_pickle>